wimpysworld/umpc-ubuntu/README.md

 A new .iso will be created that includes the additional hardware tweaks required by the GPD Pocket and GPD Pocket 2.

+## GPD Pocket Boot Menu

+Switch the GPD Pocket on, immediately hold the Fn button and repeatedly tap the F7 button until the Boot Manager screen appears.

+## GPD Pocket 2 Boot Menu

+Switch the GPD Pocket 2 on, immediately hold the Fn button and repeatedly tap the F12 button until the Boot Manager screen appears.